whitechdevs/nodejs-test/README.md

 > A simple test to show us how awesome you are!

-Your task is to build a Nodejs + GraphQL powered service to:
+Your task is to build a Nodejs powered service to:

-- Create a GraphQL powered api with MySql as the datasource
+- Create an express API service with MySQL as the datasource
-- The GraphQL should provide required Queries, Mutations for CRUD operations on the Product object (See Schema: [GraphQL Object](https://github.com/whitechdevs/nodejs-test/blob/master/GraphQLProductObjectSample.js "GraphQL Object"))
 - The entire stack needs to be dockerised (Application container and Database container).

 ## Requirements

-- Framework of your choice (E.g, ExpressJS)
+- ExpressJS
 - ES6 +
-- GraphQL with MySql
+- MySQL
 - Good code quality
-- 100% Test coverage
+- High Test coverage
 - Ideally surprise us!

 ## Notes

 - Feel free to use npm packages to help you achieve a result.
 - Use Docker Hub to host your docker files.
+- Feel free to document your approachs, what shortcomings or improvements that you encountered or have in mind while going through the process.
+This is not a mandatory requirement but will help us elevate your though process.

 ## Deliverable